permutationlock/libaven/README.md

 The formatter has rudimentary error reporting.
 It will report the first parse error it encounters along with the exact location of the error in the source file.
-The formatter requires that lines be rendered within 80 columns, with a slight allowance of one or two characters over to make the rendering logic easier.
+The formatter requires that lines be rendered within 80 columns, with an allowance for one or two characters over to make the rendering logic easier.
 If a line cannot fit within 80 columns due to a long identifier or excessive indent depth, then the formatter will error and report the offending